 Since accurate payroll files are critical to administering the plan, some MEPs engage a separate data aggregator to process those files, which adds time and cost while making the plan more vulnerable to mistakes just by virtue of having another third-party provider involved in plan administration.

 Therefore, having one central payroll system in a closed MEP is a huge value-add, and triangulating the payroll relationship with an employer group or association is an even stronger offering.
-Forward-thinking advisors will try to connect associations and payroll providers in an MEP structure for maximum efficiency with optimal cost designs.
+Forward-thinking advisors will try to connect associations and payroll providers in a MEP structure for maximum efficiency with optimal cost designs.

 Overall, advisors should be thinking about MEPs not just as they relate to their clients but as they relate to their own business models as well.
 And while the future of MEPs may currently be in limbo, they are still a worthwhile discussion point for advisors in the small plan market.